 How do people deal with death?
 What has been the effect of rising inequality?
 What about rainbow activists and sexuality?
 What about intergenerational tensions over medical practices?
 Why is there a growing popular interest in psychology in Chinese cities?
 What was their experience of the COVID-19 pandemic?
 What are some points of view on Hong Kong and Uighurs?
 How do they feel about social problems like drug addiction and homelessness?
 People in China face similar problems that others around the world do, but some are meeting the challenges of our time in distinctive ways.

 China has captured the world’s attention, but there is more than has been seen.
-In this virtual event, five authors take us behind the media focus on the government to provide insight on the people who live there.
+In this virtual event, five authors went behind the media focus on the government to provide insight on the people who live there.

 Becky Yang Hsu(moderator) is an associate professor of sociology at Georgetown University, where she is also affiliated with the Asian Studies Program, the Initiative for U.S.-China Dialogue on Global Issues, and the Graduate School's M.S. in Health and the Public Interest Program.
 Hsu specializes in culture and sociology of religion.
 She is co-editor of The Chinese Pursuit of Happiness: Anxieties, Hopes, and Moral Tensions in Everyday Life (2019) and author of Borrowing Together: Microfinance and Cultivating Social Ties (2017).
 She serves as the convener for the Initiative for U.S.-China Dialogue on Global Issues Research Group on Culture and Society.